 2.1.
-Default Fund corpus, refers to the contribution required to be made by all members of the segment towards each fund viz. the MIBOR & MIOIS-Default Fund and the MIFOR-Default Fund.
-The corpus for both the funds is determined at the end of each month, and is applicable for the following month.
+Default Fund corpus, refers to the contribution required to be made by all members of the segment towards the Default Fund.
+The corpus of Default Fund is determined at the end of each month, and is applicable for the following month.

-2.2.
-Corpus of each Default Fund, which is revised at the end of each month, is determined by the Clearing Corporation on the basis of daily Credit Stress Test results as follows:

-1) For each stress scenario, CCIL determines the sum of -

-- highest stress loss on account of a member and its affiliates and, - second highest stress loss on account of a member and its affiliates. - 2) The size of Default Fund is based on the highest such sum in the preceding six months, along with the stress losses on account of five weak entities on the same day and the same scenario that had the highest such sum of stress losses. - 3) In case such revision results in a reduction in the corpus of the Default Fund to an amount which is less than 85% of the corpus prevailing at the time of the revision, then the revised corpus shall be restricted to 85% of the prevailing default fund corpus.

-2.3.
-Furthermore, the member contributed default fund shall be revised on an intra-month basis, in the event, the stress test result for a day indicates that the sum of - the highest stress loss on account of a member and its affiliates and the second highest stress loss on account of a member and its affiliates on any stress test scenario, exceeds the prevailing member contributed default fund.
+- 2.2.
+Corpus of Default Fund, which is revised at the end of each month, is determined by the Clearing Corporation on the basis of daily Credit Stress Test results as follows: - 1) For each stress scenario, CCIL determines the sum of - highest stress loss on account of a member and its affiliates and, - second highest stress loss on account of a member and its affiliates. - 2) The size of Default Fund is based on the highest such sum in the preceding six months, along with the stress losses on account of five weak entities on the same day and the same scenario that had the highest such sum of stress losses. - 3) In case such revision results in a reduction in the corpus of the Default Fund to an amount which is less than 85% of the corpus prevailing at the time of the revision, then the revised corpus shall be restricted to 85% of the prevailing default fund corpus. - 2.3.
+Furthermore, the member contributed default fund shall be revised on an intra-month basis, in the event, the stress test result for a day indicates that the sum of the highest stress loss on account of a member and its affiliates and the second highest stress loss on account of a member and its affiliates on any stress test scenario, exceeds the prevailing member contributed default fund.
 The revised default fund corpus shall be equal to the sum arrived at as above plus the stress loss on account of five weak entities on the same day and the same scenario.
 Consequently, additional contributions towards default fund will be called from the members to the extent of the difference between the revised default fund corpus and the prevailing default fund corpus.